Filing your taxes right under the wire or even after the deadline? Don't panic. Follow these tips to stay compliant with the IRS.

 With the tax deadline looming, it’s tempting to rush through preparation for tax returns (or pressure your tax preparer to rush it for you), but that can be a costly mistake.
 Rushing often leads to missing deductions, typos, and math errors that may delay your tax return, cost you money, necessitate filing an amended tax return, or even increase the likelihood that your tax return will be selected for audit.

-7. Miss the Filing Deadline?
+7. Won’t Make the Tax-Filing Deadline?
 File an Extension

 You can also request an extension by mailing Form 4868 (Form 7004 for partnerships, some LLCs, and corporations).
 If you decide to mail your extension, be sure to mail the form and pay any estimated tax by the original tax deadline.
 It’s a good idea to send a certified return receipt, so you have proof of mailing.

-8. You Still Have to Pay Taxes Owed
+8. Even With an Extension, You Have to Pay Taxes Owed

 Keep in mind that an extension gives you extra time to file, not extra time to pay.
-You should estimate how much you owe and pay that amount by the due date, or face late payment penalties.
+Etimate how much you owe and pay that amount by the due date, or face late payment penalties.

 If you can’t come up with an accurate estimate of how much you owe, it’s a good idea to err on the side of overpaying.
 You can always have that overpayment refunded or applied to next year’s estimated taxes.